- Bigger battery pack

-With the Soul EV, Kia has its second electric car that steers completely clear of fossil fuels, at least on the OEM side of the equation.
+Delayed from an initial model-year plan for 2020, the 2021 Soul EV is Kia's second electric car.
+It steers completely clear of fossil fuels, at least on the OEM side of the equation.

-There’s not much in the way of specifics about the 2020 Soul EV, but until we drive it—and the related 2020 Kia Soul—we’ll hold off on a rating.
+There’s not much in the way of specifics about the 2021 Soul EV, so until we drive it we’ll hold off on a rating.
 (Read more about how we rate cars.)